 US lawmakers complain Trump taken 'no meaningful action' on China's abuses of Muslims

-WASHINGTON: A bipartisan group of U.S. lawmakers complained to the Trump administration on Monday that its response to rights abuses against China's Muslim minority was inadequate months after saying it was looking into imposing sanctions.
+WASHINGTON: A bipartisan group of US lawmakers complained to the Trump administration on Monday (Mar 5) that its response to rights abuses against China's Muslim minority was inadequate months after saying it was looking into imposing sanctions.

 The group is led by Representative Eliot Engel, Democratic chairman of the House Committee on Foreign Affairs and includes Republican ranking member Representative Ted Yoho.